bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentsample.rst

     >>> output = np.array(...) # your output data
     >>> experiment_sample.store('output_numpy', output, to_disk=True)

-:mod:`f3dasm` will automatically create a new directory for each output parameter and store the object with a generated filename referencing the :attr:`~f3dasm.design.ExperimentSample.job_number` of the design.
+:mod:`f3dasm` will automatically create a new directory in the project directory for each output parameter and store the object with a generated filename referencing the :attr:`~f3dasm.design.ExperimentSample.job_number` of the design.

 .. code-block:: none
    :caption: Directory Structure

-   my_project/
+   project_dir/
    ├── output_numpy/
    │   ├── 0.npy
    │   ├── 1.npy
    │   ├── 2.npy
    │   └── 3.npy
+   │
+   └── experiment_data/
-   ├── my_experiment_domain.pkl
+       ├── domain.pkl
-   ├── my_experiment_data.csv
+       ├── input.csv
-   ├── my_experiment_output.csv
+       ├── output.csv
-   └── my_experiment_jobs.pkl
+       └── jobs.pkl

-In the :attr:`~f3dasm.design.ExperimentData.output_data`, a reference to the stored object (e.g. :code:`my_project/output_1/0.npy`) will be automatically appended to the parameter.
+In the :attr:`~f3dasm.design.ExperimentData.output_data`, a reference to the stored object (e.g. :code:`/output_numpy/0.npy`) will be automatically appended to the parameter.

 :mod:`f3dasm` has built-in storing functions for numpy :class:`~numpy.ndarray`, pandas :class:`~pandas.DataFrame` and xarray :class:`~xarray.DataArray` and :class:`~xarray.Dataset`.